wp-plugins/squirrly-seo/readme.txt

 7. Good.
 Now enter your email to connect with Squirrly.co
 8. Then click "Write a New Post with Squirrly Seo".
 9. Done.
 Start getting Excellent SEO on wordpress
+10. The Email Lessons will help you become a great content marketer.
+Our content Marketing Class on Udemy has over 600 students and the price is $147.
+You're getting all that for free, by email.

 Type a keyword to the right of the screen and start using Squirrly Seo.
 Enjoy!